International-Data-Spaces-Association/IDS-testbed/Testbed/PreparingPreconfiguredSetup.md

 This file explains how to configure connector A and B for the preconfigured setup expected in the user guide.
 Additionally, it contains instructions how to ensure the correct configuration of those connectors.

+All the steps included in this document are automated in a postman collection called "TestBed_Guide.postman_collection.json" available at the IDS_testbed repository.

 ## Preconfiguration
 ### Registering Data at connector A